All my problems are meaningless,

 Start with the iconic heroes of literature: Oedipus, Odysseus, Lear, Macbeth.
 Gatsby (Scott Fitzgerald’s The Great Gatsby), Jake Barnes (Papa Hemingway’s For Whom the Bell Tolls), Yossarian (Joseph Heller’s Catch 22), Holden Caulfield (J.D.
 Salinger’s Catcher in the Rye), Sethe (Toni Morrison’s Beloved).
 More recently: Camille Preake (Gillian Flynn’s Sharp Objects), Rachel Watson (Paula Hawkins’s The Girl on the Train), or Harry Potter (the series by J.K.
 Rowling).

-How about real life?
+How about modern American politics?
 So: presidents?
 Oh, god yes.
-FDR, JFK, LBJ, Nixon, Reagan, Clinton, Bush, Obama, Trump, Biden?
+JFK, LBJ, Nixon, Reagan, Clinton, Bush, Obama, Trump, Biden?
 Broken, everyone one of them.

 We are all broken in many ways, actually.
-The challenge for the storyteller is to find the defining brokenness of the characters and to figure out how they compel their actions.
+The challenge for the storyteller is to find the defining brokenness of the characters and to figure out how it compels their actions.
 Once we understand this primary brokenness, we can understand all the broken ways that we try to survive, day by day, and pursue our goals.

 The story is about how we struggle to become whole.
 Some of our strategies are conscious, others less so.
 Some are more effective, others less so.